xXLeoXxOne/TwitchFollowerRemover/README.md

 5. If you havent already filled and created a bots.txt the program will stop and you will have to start it again after filling the file
 6. Program will ask you if you want to continue, enter Y and press enter.
 7. Wait a while and all of the followers you put into bots.txt are gone!

+# Disclaimer
+As this is my first Twitch Tool it is not very professional.
+It does what it has to do but it might not be the fastest and has a few bugs.
+There are also some security flaws but as long as you delete the currentauthcode.txt after you stopped using it nothing should happen to you.
+This Tool is fully local so you dont need to worry about someone getting your tokens.
+You have to get the list of followers you want to remove on your own so its very safe because it can only remove followers you defined.
+I hope you have fun using the tool!